AliMorty/AliMorty.github.io/_teaching/2018-spring-teaching-1.md

 This course is taught by Dr.Heari.
 My main task includes: <br>
 * Creating and designing assignments
-* Conducting classes for students, in which extra contents and concepts were presented.
+* Conducting classes for students in which extra contents and concepts were presented.
 Such as:
     * A Probabilistic Cache Schedule Method
     * Naive Bayes Classifier as a simple example of PGMs
     * Why do we use MSE?
-Proofing that A Maximum Likelihood Estimation with Gaussian noise is equal to minimizing the MSE
+Showing the connection between Maximum Likelihood Estimation with Gaussian noise and minimizing the MSE
     * Bootstrap as a way to estimate a Statistic and then construct a confidence interval.
     * Random Walk